Nche-Emmanuel-7/KEEP-UP/README.md

 - 💵 Add income tracking to compare earnings with expenses easily.

 ## *📌 ⭐ Offline Mode*
-Smart Wallet will work fully offline, allowing users to record expenses, view history, and manage categories without internet.
+Keep-Up will work fully offline, allowing users to record expenses, view history, and manage categories without internet.
 Data is stored locally and syncs to the cloud only when the network is available, ensuring continuous usage and reliability.

 ## *📌 Group Information*